De Guzman vs. Court of Appeals

 Precedents Cited

 - Gobonseng, Jr. v.
-Court of Appeals — Cited for the principle that the Supreme Court's jurisdiction is limited to reviewing errors of law committed by the Court of Appeals.
+Court of Appeals, 246 SCRA 472 (1995) — Cited for the principle that the Supreme Court's jurisdiction is generally limited to reviewing errors of law, not re-evaluating evidence.

 - Meneses v.
-Court of Appeals — Cited for the principle that factual findings of the trial court affirmed by the Court of Appeals should not be disturbed.
+Court of Appeals, 246 SCRA 162 (1995) — Cited for the rule that factual findings of the trial court, when affirmed by the Court of Appeals, are binding on the Supreme Court.

 - Abadilla v.
-Tabiliran, Jr. — Cited for the rule that unsubstantiated denial is negative and self-serving evidence with no weight in law.
+Tabiliran, Jr., 249 SCRA 447 (1995) — Cited as the source for the doctrine that an unsubstantiated denial is self-serving and has no weight in law.

 - People v.
-Goce — Cited for the rule regarding the admissibility of secondary evidence when the original writing has been lost or destroyed.
+Goce, 247 SCRA 780 (1995) — Cited to support the rule on the admissibility of secondary evidence when the original is lost.

 Provisions